mecid/mecid.github.io/_posts/2026-09-01-building-ai-features-using-foundation-models-multimodal-input.md

 At the end we get an instance of the *PlateClassification* type as the result from the model and can use it in the app to display nutritional information.

 Multimodal input makes Foundation Models much more useful for building real-world features.
 We are no longer limited to describing the world to the model with text — we can simply give it an image or another file and ask it to reason about its contents.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!